 The organizational documents are internal documents and are not filed with government agencies.
 Once the organization process is complete, and bank accounts are opened, the PLLC is ready to operate.

-Once the PLLC has been formed, New York requires it to register with NYSED.
-This is done by filing a certified copy of the articles of organization (received in step 6) to NYSED.
-This is supposed to be done within 30-days of formation of the PLLC.
+Once the PLLC has been formed, New York requires it to register with its licensing authority within 30 days of formation.
+This is done by filing a certified copy of the articles of organization (received in step 6) to NYSED for most professionals, and to the appropriate appellate division for lawyers.
 If you’ve received a hardcopy of the certified copy, make sure to make a copy and keep the original.
-NYSED will not return things sent to it.
-The certified copy should be mailed to the following address:
+You will not get the original returned to you.

-Albany, NY 12234-1000How long does it take to register a formed PLLC with NYSED?
+How long does it take to register a formed PLLC with NYSED?

 The time it takes for a PLLC to be registered with NYSED is fluid.
 We’ve seen it take as little as 4 weeks, and as much as 16 weeks.
 But most PLLCs are registered within 10 weeks.
 Fortunately, you don’t need to wait for this process to be complete to use the PLLC.
-However, if your PLLC will be undergoing medicare or medicaid credentialling, it cannot be credentialed until registration is complete.

-Verifying registration of PLLC with NYSED
+How to verify registration of PLLC with NYSED?

 NYSED will not inform you when the PLLC is registered.
 Once registration is complete, your PLLC will show up in NYSED’s business entity database.
 So you’ll want to check the database yourself after a few weeks.